Located on the Outskirts of Florence

 My visit was in the beginning of April and the cosy fire, sweet perfume of honey and spice combined with the warm colors were just what I needed to warm me up after the bracing walk from the car.
 The sunny and welcoming smile that Assunta, one of the owners, flashed me was exactly what I wanted to see as I walked in from the gray skies.

 Her partner, Stefano, was still out shopping the local markets with his guests/cooking students.
-His experience working at the San Ambrosio market in Florence, a mere 20 minutes away, makes him highly qualified to banter his way around the fresh fruit, veggies and cheese - pointing out only the freshest and tastiest morsels.
+His experience working at the San Ambrogio market in Florence, a mere 20 minutes away, makes him highly qualified to banter his way around the fresh fruit, veggies and cheese pointing out only the freshest and tastiest morsels.
 I could tell right away I was walking into more than just a visit to Mugello, I was being lured into enjoying good food, new friends and trying something different.

 Happiness Starts in The Tuscan Kitchen